 To contact an individual board member, click their name below.

-Emma Dundon (Pug), Secretary, worked at CLN for four summers in the early 1980s, first as a Unit Leader, then Business Manager and van driver for trips.
+Emma Dundon (Pug), President, worked at CLN for four summers in the early 1980s, first as a Unit Leader, then Business Manager and van driver for trips.
 After growing up with summers spent at various camps, she was so happy to find the magic of Little Notch.
 Emma is currently a professor in the College of Nursing at the University of Massachusetts.
 Her love of children lead to a career in pediatric nursing.
 She worked as a Pediatric Nurse Practitioner in school-based health centers before completing her PhD and beginning her teaching career and research work with adolescent depression and prevention of substance use disorders.
 Emma lives in Haydenville, MA with her wife, Jenny.
 They have two grown sons, Kyle and Owen.
-Emma is happy to finally have time to give back to CLN and looks forward to becoming an active member of the Board of Directors.
-She hopes to be involved in the Property and/or Membership committees.
+Emma is happy to finally have time to give back to CLN.

 Directors at Large (listed alphabetically)